yizzuide/Milkomeda/README.md

    * Depends on: Spring MVC, SpringBoot Data Redis
 - [x] Light: Used for data cache, support super cache (ThreadLocal), L1 cache（RAM), L2 cache (Redis). *1.8.0+*
    * Depends on: SpringBoot Data Redis
-- [x] Fusion: Used for dynamic modify method return value, invoke methods based on conditions (support fallback for disallow). *1.12.0+*
+- [x] Fusion: Used for dynamic modify method return value, invoke methods based on conditions (support fallback when condition is disallow). *1.12.0+*
    * Depends on: Spring AOP
-- [x] Echo: Integrating the `RestTemplate` with support sign/unsigned with RSA, encryption with AES, uniform response and validation. *1.13.0+*
+- [x] Echo: Integrating the `RestTemplate` with support sign/unsigned with RSA, encryption with AES, uniform response and verification . *1.13.0+*
    * Depends on: Spring MVC
-- [x] Crust: Used for session login and jwt Token stateless login, support config token encryption with RSA and AES. *1.14.0+*
+- [x] Crust: Used for both session login and jwt Token stateless login, support config token encryption with RSA and AES. *1.14.0+*
    * Depends on: Spring Security
 - [x] Ice: Used for delay queue, support delay bucket, TTR, task auto schedule. *1.15.0+*
    * Depends on: Spring IoC, Spring Task, SpringBoot Data Redis